octoprobe/testbed_showcase/docs/showcase/40_firmware_under_test/index.rst

 The firmware has to be build on github or a local computer.

-The parameter ``pytest --firmware-json=...`` may be used to specify a url where the download may be downloaded.
+The parameter ``pytest --firmware=...`` may be used to specify a url where the download may be downloaded.

 Only the MCU tentacles will be tested which match the firmware.